Create a mesh network topology with Azure Virtual Network Manager

 Create a network group

-This section will help you create a network group containing the virtual networks you'll be using for the mesh network topology.
+This section helps you create a network group containing the virtual networks you're using for the mesh network topology.

 1. Go to your Azure Virtual Network Manager instance.
 This how-to guide assumes you've created one using the quickstart guide.